Deployment management: Computer science

 In computer science, a deployment is a realisation of a technical specification or algorithm as a program, software component, or other computer system through computer programming and deployment.
 Many implementations may exist for a given specification or standard.
 For example, web browsers contain implementations of World Wide Web Consortium-recommended specifications, and software development tools contain deployment of programming languages.

-A special case occurs in object-oriented programming, when a concrete class deploys an interface; in this case the concrete class is an deployment of the interface and it includes methods which are deployments of those methods specified by the interface.
+A special case occurs in object-oriented programming, when a concrete class deploys an interface; in this case the concrete class is a deployment of the interface and it includes methods which are deployments of those methods specified by the interface.

 Information technology (IT)

 In the IT Industry, deployment refers to post-sales process of guiding a client from purchase to use of the software or hardware that was purchased.
 This includes requirements analysis, scope analysis, customisations, systems integrations, user policies, user training and delivery.
 These steps are often overseen by a project manager using project management methodologies.
-Software Deployment involves several professionals that are relatively new to the knowledge based economy such as business analysts, technical analysts, solutions architects, and project managers.
+Software Deployment involves several professionals that are relatively new to the knowledge based economy such as business analysts, software implementation specialists, solutions architects, and project managers.

 To deploy a system successfully, a large number of inter-related tasks need to be carried out in an appropriate sequence.
-Utilising a well-proven implementation methodology and enlisting professional advice can help but often it is the number of tasks, poor planning and inadequate resourcing that causes problems with an deployment project, rather than any of the tasks being particularly difficult.
+Utilising a well-proven implementation methodology and enlisting professional advice can help but often it is the number of tasks, poor planning and inadequate resourcing that causes problems with a deployment project, rather than any of the tasks being particularly difficult.
 Similarly with the cultural issues it is often the lack of adequate consultation and two-way communication that inhibits achievement of the desired results.